a4649/keycloak-docker/README.md

 # keycloak-docker
-Keycloak with PrivacyIdea provider on docker
+Keycloak with PrivacyIdea provider on docker behind a reverse-proxy